- Hedge removal vs. hedge trimming

-Next, you need to find the roots to ensure that the hedges don’t grow back.
-Mature hedges have deep roots which extend up to more than 8 inches.
+Next, you must find the roots to ensure the hedges don’t grow back.
+Mature hedges have deep roots which extend up to more than 20 cm.
 However, the majority of hedges have roots you can easily dig up.

 Using a spade, dig around the area to easily have them removed.
-If you plan to relocate the hedge, be mindful to keep the roots intact with the plant.
+If you plan to relocate the hedge, keep the roots intact with the plant.
 Remove as much dirt and soil around the area to make them loose.

 Step 4: Remove stubs and roots